ga-curriculum/unit-testing-in-javascript/intro-to-unit-tests/README.md

 <img src="./assets/output.png" />

 The `describe()` text logs, with the individual tests displayed underneath.
 Passing tests will have a green checkmark, failing ones will have a red x.

+Look over the provided tests to get a better sense of how the provided functions have been tested!